Kinda-Nefarious/alx-system_engineering-devops/0x00-shell_basics/README.md

 8th script - Move the file betty from /tmp/ to /tmp/my_first_directory.
 9th script - Deletes the file betty.
 10th script - Deletes the directory my_first_directory that is in the /tmp directory.
+11th script - Changes the working directory to the previous one.